AdaCore/spark2014/docs/lrm/source/subprograms.rst

       :Trace Unit: FA 6.1.5 VR all implementation's inputs must be inputs of the Depends aspect (maybe in more than one input_list)

+#.
+If only part of an entire object or state abstraction (only some of
+   its constituents) are updated then the updated entity is dependent on itself as the parts that are not updated have their current value preserved.
+[Where a constituent of a state abstraction is updated but the refinement of the state abstraction is not visible, it is not known if all of the constituents have been updated by the subprogram and in such cases the state abstraction shall always have a self dependency.]

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: FA 6.1.5 VR If only part of an object or state abstraction is updated it has a self dependency.

 .. centered:: **Examples**